juhamust/mozaik-ext-switch/README.md

 key                 | required | description
 --------------------|----------|---------------
-`duration`          | no       | *Duration how long to show each widget.
-Defaults to 5000* `transitionDuration`| no       | *Duration how long it takes to tranform between widgets.
+`duration`          | no       | *Duration how long to show each widget in milliseconds.
+Defaults to 5000* `transitionDuration`| no       | *Duration how long it takes to tranform between widgets in milliseconds.
 Keep shorter than duration.
 Defaults to 500*

 ### usage